 2.Growth of business:Growth of a firm often refers to the global expansion, reporting and compliance requirements and expansion of financial services.
 New opportunities like market growth, acquisitions and disinvestments require stabilized systems with smooth processes to be in place.
 As mentioned above, streamlining various departmental functions that deal with them for development and growth requires an agile cloud-based platform.

 3.Technological Transformation:Unlike the expectations from previously used legacy systems, today’s users demand collaboration and ease.
-Today’s ERP systems’ expectations incorporate essential operational functions like real-time analytics with customized dashboards, social collaboration with increased mobile access, and quick updates.
+Companies expect essential operational functions like real-time analytics with customized dashboards, social collaboration with increased mobile access, and quick updates.
 This is easily achieved using cloud ERP systems.

 Legacy to Cloud – Data migration challenges

 Many companies operate on home-grown legacy systems, comprising both hardware and software.
 These systems were the foundation of working business systems and managers might hesitate to switch to other alternatives without a transformation plan.
-Though it is tough to make ERP implementation decisions, every business needs to upgrade to stay at par with its competitors.
+Though it is tough to make ERP implementation decisions, every business needs to upgrade to stay ahead of competitors.
 Some of the fears are also related to Data migration.

 Per a report by Bloor Research, 31% of cloud data migration projects fail.
 Following are a few hurdles faced by organizations today, resulting in migration failure.

-- Insufficient knowledge of source data – A knowledge gap leads to problems such as lack of source knowledge, spelling mistakes, duplicates, missing information and erroneous data.
-This gives users a false perspective of data into the new system resulting in an incorrect design.
-Know what data is a business need vs. a system constraint.
+- Insufficient knowledge of source data – A knowledge gap leads to problems such as lack of source knowledge, duplicates, missing information and erroneous data.
+This gives users a false perspective of data in the new system resulting in an incorrect design.
+Bad data leads to problems, and companies blame the new system until they figure out what the real issue is.
+It is essential to understand what information is a business need vs. a system constraint.
 Such situations make it essential for you to understand the source of data.

 - Unstructured processes – The process of data migration involves disparate technologies used by disparate people.
 Manual data migration increases human errors resulting in inaccurate, incomplete and outdated information.
 The outcome of such errors is the lack of technologies and resources to correct data.
 It is essential to perform an advanced analysis while planning and designing to help you recover these hidden errors.